bpietravalle/fireStarter/README.md

 $ cd fireStarter
 $ npm install               # install dependencies
 ```
-Refer to the gulp-angular generator by Swiip for full list of commands.
+Refer to the [generator-gulp-angular](https://github.com/Swiip/generator-gulp-angular) for full list of commands.
 The commands
 for unit tests are:

 ```bash